 01 Introduction 2

-02 What is the process for getting approval to build, operate and maintain the railway?
-3

-03 Project background and current position 4
+02 Project background and current position 3

-04 Crossrail's proposed route 5
+03 Crossrail's proposed route 4

-05 Summary description of Crossrail 7
+04 Summary description of Crossrail 6

-06 Corridor focus - a closer look at Crossrail The Great Western Corridor The Central Area The Great Eastern Corridor The Abbey Wood Corridor 8 9 10 11
+05 = = = Corridor focus - a closer look at Crossrail The Great Western Corridor The Central Area The Great Eastern Corridor The Kent Corridor 7 7 8 9 10

-07 What benefits will Crossrail bring?
+06 What benefits would Crossrail bring?
+11

+07 What is the approach to property acquisition?
 12

-80 What is the approach to property acquisition?
+08 How is the engineering design progressing?
 13

-09 How will the engineering design progress?
+09 What is Crossrail's position on full accessibility for those with mobility difficulties?
+13

+10 What would the trains be like?
 14

-10 What is Crossrail's position on full accessibility for those with mobility difficulties?
-14

-11 What will the trains be like?
-15

-12 How will Crossrail deal with environmental matters?
-What is the Environmental Statement?
-16 17
+11 How would Crossrail deal with environmental matters?
+What is an Environmental Statement?
+15 16

+12 How would Crossrail get permission to build, operate and maintain the railway?
+17

 13 What is the assumed timetable?
 18

+14 How can I get involved?
+19

-14 Getting more information 19
+15 Getting more information 20

-15 Contact details 20
+16 Contact details 21